IBM/aspera-cli/README.md

-        --notify-template=VALUE      Email: ERB template for notification of transfers --insecure=ENUM              HTTP/S: Do not validate any certificate: [no], yes --ignore-certificate=VALUE   HTTP/S: Do not validate certificate for these URLs (Array) --silent-insecure=ENUM       HTTP/S: Issue a warning if certificate is ignored: no, [yes] --cert-stores=VALUE          HTTP/S: List of folder with trusted certificates (Array, String) --http-options=VALUE         HTTP/S: Options for HTTP/S socket (Hash) --http-proxy=VALUE           HTTP/S: URL for proxy with optional credentials (String)
+        --notify-template=VALUE      Email: ERB template for notification of transfers --insecure=ENUM              HTTP/S: Do not validate any certificate: [no], yes --ignore-certificate=VALUE   HTTP/S: Do not validate certificate for these URLs (Array) --warn-insecure=ENUM         HTTP/S: Issue a warning if certificate is ignored: no, [yes] --cert-stores=VALUE          HTTP/S: List of folder with trusted certificates (Array, String) --http-options=VALUE         HTTP/S: Options for HTTP/S socket (Hash) --http-proxy=VALUE           HTTP/S: URL for proxy with optional credentials (String)